Updated at 2:02 p.m.

 Washington's April 26 special election is long over, but a local rabbi is continuing his legal action against the city for failing to remedy the election date's conflict with a Jewish holiday.

 Rabbi Shmuel Herzfeld, who leads Ohev Shalom - The National Synagogue, had originally sued the city before the election, pointing out that April 26 is one of several days when observant Jews are barred from signing their name or completing an electronic circuit, in effect precluding them from casting a ballot.

 Herzfeld unsuccessfully asked the court for an injunction requiring the District of Columbia Board of Elections and Ethics to keep the polls open late, since the religious prohibition on voting would end after sundown.

-In a ruling late this afternoon, Sullivan said that because the city was offering several alternative absentee voting options, the rabbi’s claims did not meet the standard for the “extraordinary” measure of an emergency injunction.
+U.S. District Court Judge Emmet Sullivan criticized the city’s handling of the elections schedule, but denied the request.
+Since early absentee voting was already underway and the city was offering several alternative absentee voting options, Sullivan said, the rabbi’s claims did not meet the standard for the “extraordinary” measure of an emergency injunction.

 Herzfeld’s attorney, Steven Lieberman of Washington’s Rothwell, Figg, Ernst & Manbech, said at the time that his client was mulling an appeal, but subsequent amended complaints filed with the court show Herzfeld opted to pursue a class action against the city to prevent future conflicts.
 The most recent amended complaint (PDF) was filed Friday.

 "The whole purpose of the continuation of the lawsuit is to get the board of elections to agree to do the right thing, to agree to do what the judge told the board it should be doing," said Lieberman (Lieberman represents the National Law Journal's parent company, ALM).